MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-end-support-roadmap.md

 description: "Provides recommendations, information, and links to help administrators and IT Pros in large enterprises plan their upgrades to Microsoft 365 Apps from older versions of Office, such as Office 2013 and Office 2010."
 ---

-# Upgrade from older versions of Office to Microsoft 365 Apps
+# Plan an upgrade from older versions of Office to Microsoft 365 Apps

 ***Applies to:*** *Volume licensed versions of Office 2013, Office 2010, and Office 2007*